Biden admin will engage the world 'as it is', not 'as it was': Secretary of State-designate Blinken | Politics

 Underlining America's ''growing rivalry'' with China and Russia, US Secretary of State-designate Antony Blinken on Tuesday said the Biden administration will engage the world ''as it is'' and not ''as it was'', indicating that the diplomacy of the next president would be driven by ground realities.

 ''But we'll also act with confidence that America at its best still has a greater ability than any country on earth to mobilize others for the greater good.
 Guided by those principles, we can overcome the COVID crisis -- the greatest shared challenge since World War II,'' he told members of the Senate Foreign Affairs Committee.
 Blinken said the US has a great deal of work ''to do at home'' to enhance the country's standing abroad. ''We can outcompete China -- and remind the world that a government of the people, by the people, can deliver for its people.
 We can take on the existential threat posed by climate change.
 We can revitalise our core alliances -- force multipliers of our influence around the world. ''Together, we are far better positioned to counter threats posed by Russia, Iran and North Korea and to stand up for democracy and human rights.
-And in everything we do around the world, we can and we must ensure that our foreign policy delivers for American working families here at home,'' he said.
+And in everything we do around the world, we can and we must ensure that our foreign policy delivers for American working families here at home,'' said Blinken, who began his career at the State Department during the Clinton administration.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)